 Good-quality windows improve your home’s energy efficiency and save money on utility bills down the road.
 And there may also be government incentives for installing energy-efficient windows.

 Computers can be pricey, but think how often you use them — there’s email, online banking, bill paying, shopping, streaming movies, music and more.

 If your computer isn’t up-to-date and doesn’t have the memory, you could find your computing plans have crashed.

 Baby car seat

 All car seats sold in the U.S. have to meet required safety standards, but some are just easier to use and carry.
-Parents magazine notes that premium features include an anti-rebound bar at the foot of the seat that limits the amount of movement during a crash.
+Premium features include an anti-rebound bar at the foot of the seat that limits the amount of movement during a crash.